-Downtown Ensley retains four historically significant religious buildings.
-Architecturally, the largest and most elaborate are the Gothic Revival style First Methodist Episcopal Church South (circa 1920, Resource #132, now Soul's Harvest Deliverance Center) and the Ensley Baptist Church (1924, Resource #112, now Abyssinia Missionary Baptist Church).
-The other two church buildings include the Ensley First Presbyterian Church at 616 21st Street (circa 1920, Resource #60, now A.C.T.S.
-Ministries, Inc.) and the Ensley Christian Church at 2101Avenue F (1914, Resource #129, now God's House).
+Downtown Ensley retains a four historically significant religious buildings.
+Architecturally, the largest and most elaborate are the Tudor Revival style First Methodist Episcopal Church South (resource #132, circa 1920) and the Ensley Baptist Church (resource #112, 1924).
+The other two church buildings include the Ensley First Presbyterian Church at 616 21st Street (resource #60, circa 1920) and the Ensley Christian Church at 2101Avenue F (resource #129, 1914).

-Only two dwellings are located in the district: a one story folk Victorian style house at 1800 Avenue D (circa 1895, Resource #66, and later converted into a restaurant) and 2310 Avenue E, a two-story pyramidal form late Victorian style dwelling built circa 1900 (Resource #114).
+Only two dwellings are located in the district: a one story folk Victorian style house at 1800 Avenue D (resource #66, circa 1895 and later converted into a restaurant) and 2310 Avenue E, a two-story pyramidal form late Victorian style dwelling built circa 1900 (resource #114).